wassname/InnerPiSSA_private/README.md

 Prompting can make a model *act* honest, but does it *think* honestly?
 We introduce InnerPiSSA, a method that installs genuine behavioral modes by steering internal reasoning states, not just outputs.
 Unlike prompting, which shatters when steered against a model's RLHF training, our method maintains coherent control, allowing for true 'alignment debugging.'
 We are the first representation steering method to decisively beat the AxBench prompting baseline, achieving 18.7% normalized gain vs 6.2%, by using a novel gradient-based optimization in the model's native SVD space."

+OR

+  Narrative 1: Alignment Debugging

+  **Abstract:**

+  > RLHF aligns model outputs but can obscure internal reasoning, creating a need for alignment debugging tools.
+We introduce InnerPiSSA, which performs **inner alignment** by steering hidden states in the model's native SVD transformation space.
+Unlike prompting, which manipulates surface behavior, our method installs a controllable "candid behavioral mode" by optimizing a Representation Preference Optimization (ReprPO) loss on hidden state geometry.
+In settings where prompting collapses under anti-RLHF pressure (e.g., steering against learned refusal behaviors), InnerPiSSA maintains coherent control.
+Trained on only 200 unsupervised contrastive pairs, it transfers to out-of-distribution moral reasoning with 5× stronger effect than arithmetic baselines.
+Our results establish gradient-based inner alignment as a practical paradigm for probing models beyond their safety training.

+  **Narrative Elements (not in abstract):**

+  - **The "Candid Mode" Demo:** Your Figure 1 shows a safety-tuned model refusing to discuss controversial topics, giving generic answers when prompted, but producing detailed, evidence-based analysis with InnerPiSSA.
+This is the visceral proof that you're changing internal reasoning, not just output style.

+  - **Why This Matters for Alignment:** Current alignment research is stuck measuring what models *say*.
+But suppression neurons, unfaithful CoT, and deceptive alignment all suggest models *think* differently than they *speak*.
+Your tool is the first practical way to systematically probe this gap.

+  - **The Anti-RLHF Stress Test:** This is your killer quantitative result.
+When you try to steer a model *away* from its RLHF training (coefficient = -1), prompting "breaks" (incoherent outputs, -10.84 truthfulness score) while InnerPiSSA remains stable (-0.70).
+This proves you're operating on a different level than output manipulation.

+  - **Connection to Suppression Literature:** You specifically steer at layer N-2 because later layers are dominated by suppression dynamics.
+This isn't just a hyperparameter; it's a mechanistic claim about where "planning" lives vs where "censorship" happens.

+  ---

+  ## Narrative 2: We Beat Prompting (Contingent on Results)

+  **Abstract:**

+  > Representation steering methods have historically underperformed prompting on standard benchmarks.
+We introduce InnerPiSSA, the first representation-based method to decisively beat prompting on the AxBench concept-steering suite.
+By learning rotations and scalings of SVD components via gradient-based optimization, we discover steering directions that arithmetic methods (PCA, ActAdd) cannot find.
+Trained on only 200 unsupervised contrastive pairs, InnerPiSSA achieves 18.7% normalized gain versus 6.2% for prompting, while maintaining output coherence.
+Ablations show each component is necessary: removing SVD projection drops performance by 75%, and disabling coherence constraints causes output degradation.
+Our results suggest that gradient-based optimization in transformation space is the key to unlocking the potential of representation steering.

+  **Narrative Elements (not in abstract):**

+  - **The AxBench Context:** The AxBench blog post explicitly states that representation steering hasn't beaten prompting and efficiency claims are overblown.
+Your work is the direct answer: you beat prompting not by being more efficient, but by being *smarter* about how you find directions.

+  - **Why Arithmetic Fails:** PCA and ActAdd average over noisy activation space, mixing semantic content with positional/structural features.
+Your gradient-based approach in SVD space finds directions that are fundamentally more aligned with how the model transforms information.

+  - **The T-Statistic Gap:** Your 1730% T-statistic vs PCA's 463% isn't just a margin—it's evidence that optimization discovers qualitatively different directions.
+This is the "gradients in, gradients out" hypothesis in action.

+  - **Contingency Note:** This narrative only works if you can replicate the AxBench setup and truly beat prompting across their metrics.
+If results are mixed, pivot to Narrative 1 or 3.

+  ---

+  ## Narrative 3: Unsupervised Gradient-Based Steering (Methodological Novelty)

+  **Abstract:**

+  > Most steering methods rely on hand-crafted prompts or supervised preference data.
+We propose **Representation Preference Optimization (ReprPO)**, a loss function that enables unsupervised discovery of steering directions via gradient-based optimization in SVD space.
+Unlike arithmetic methods (PCA, ActAdd) that average activations, ReprPO directly optimizes the separation of contrastive hidden states while maintaining output coherence.
+Applied to a PiSSA adapter architecture, our method discovers directions that transfer from honesty training to 23/31 moral dimensions using only 200 contrastive pairs.
+Ablations show that gradient-based discovery is critical: replacing it with arithmetic methods causes 75% performance degradation.
+Our results suggest that unsupervised, gradient-based steering is a scalable alternative to supervised fine-tuning for behavioral control.

+  **Narrative Elements (not in abstract):**

+  - **The Unsupervised Advantage:** You never specify what "honest" or "dishonest" completions should look like.
+You only need minimally contrastive prefixes ("I love cheese" vs "I hate cheese").
+This scales to arbitrary concepts without human labeling.

+  - **ReprPO vs DPO/SimPO:** Unlike preference optimization on *outputs* (which can be gamed), you optimize on *hidden states*.
+This gives steeper, more informative gradients and avoids the "specification gaming" problem that plagues RLHF.

+  - **The SVD Hypothesis:** You're not just using SVD for parameter efficiency (like PiSSA).
+You're claiming that **transformation space is the right abstraction for control**.
+The 75% drop without rotations is evidence that the pre-trained SVD basis isn't aligned with behavioral directions—you need to *learn* the right subspace.

+  - **Comparison to Circuit Breakers:** They use a hidden-state loss but only for refusal (a simple binary).
+You show the same principle works for complex, continuous behavioral axes like honesty, morality, and reasoning style.

+  ---

+  ## Narrative 4: Morality Steering Benchmarking (Scientific Contribution)

+  **Abstract:**

+  > Existing steering benchmarks focus on simple concept injection (e.g., "mention the Golden Gate Bridge") and fail to capture generalization to complex moral reasoning.
+We introduce **DailyDilemmas**, a benchmark for evaluating transfer from narrow honesty training to broad moral reasoning across 31 value dimensions.
+Using this benchmark, we show that arithmetic steering methods (PCA) achieve near-zero transfer (Δ=0.053), while our gradient-based SVD method, InnerPiSSA, achieves strong transfer (Δ=0.245) with minimal side effects.
+Trained on only 200 unsupervised pairs, InnerPiSSA modifies 8/31 moral dimensions versus 2/31 for baselines, demonstrating that steering in transformation space generalizes beyond training concepts.
+Our results highlight the need for benchmarks that measure internal alignment, not just surface-level concept injection.

+  **Narrative Elements (not in abstract):**

+  - **The Benchmark Gap:** AxBench and similar benchmarks test if you can make a model mention a concept.
+They don't test if you've changed the model's *reasoning* about related concepts.
+DailyDilemmas fills this gap.

+  - **Why Transfer Matters:** If you train on "honesty" with "I love/hate cheese" examples, can you steer the model on "justice," "fairness," or "loyalty"?
+This is the real test of whether you're steering *reasoning* vs *vocabulary*.

+  - **The 5× Effect:** Your 0.245 vs 0.053 isn't just a bigger number—it's evidence that transformation-space steering captures semantic structure that activation-space methods miss.
+This supports the SVD hypothesis as a scientific claim, not just an engineering trick.

+  - **Side Effects as a Metric:** You don't just measure target effect; you measure *unintended* effects on other moral values.
+This is crucial for alignment: a "truthful" mode that makes the model more harmful isn't useful.
+Your coherence constraint + side-effect tracking makes this a proper alignment benchmark.

 ## Introduction